01-edu/ai-starter/content/robots-harmony/README.md

 Inside your JavaScript file, write functions that change the colors of different parts of your robots when specific keys are pressed.

-Follow the following steps:
+Follow these steps:

 - **Function to Change Arm Colors**:

   - Create a function named `changeArmColor`.
   - This function should accept a parameter `robotClass` to identify which robot to modify.
-  - Inside the function, generate a random color using JavaScript, to apply to both `left` and `right` arms.
+  - Inside the function, generate a random color using JavaScript to apply to both `left` and `right` arms.

   ```js
   const randomColor = `#${Math.floor(Math.random() * 16777215).toString(16)}`;
   ```

   - Use `document.querySelector` to select the `left` and `right` arm elements of the robot.
-  - Apply the random color to both arm' elements using `style.backgroundColor`.
+  - Apply the random color to both arm elements using `style.backgroundColor`.
-  - Below is an example, do the same for the right arm:
+  - Below is an example; do the same for the right arm:

   ```js
   const randomColor = `#${Math.floor(Math.random() * 16777215).toString(16)}`;